 A ‘gypsy’ setting is also known as a flush setting, which might indicate what it looks like.
 The setting works by creating a specific gemstone shaped hole for the gemstone, making it truly customised to the stones specification.
 It creates a smooth, level, and flushed setting.
 I would class this as a unique ring setting as you don’t typically see it in amongst the antique and vintage jewellery world as it is quite a customised type of setting.
 At AC Silver we have a contemporary ruby and diamond ring, with the gemstones being displayed in a discreet, integrated, flush four claw settings.

 Now, I have already briefly mentioned traditional ring settings, and around about now you might be thinking – cluster setting, that seems more traditional than unique.
-However, I’m here to tell you that you can certainly find some unique cluster settings.
+However, I’m here to tell you that you can certainly find some unique cluster settings, particularly among vintage engagement rings.
 The general design of a cluster setting includes a feature stone surrounded by smaller gemstones.
 This type of setting really amplifies all the gemstones involved in the piece.
 I would go as far to say that there is a cluster ring for every single person.
 Amongst the variety are some unusual and creative designs, such as this stunning cluster ring setting.
 This diamond cluster ring displays a feature 3.59 ct Old European round cut diamond eight-claw set in subtle relief to the centre; it is surrounded by twenty-four pave set to the scalloped edged design.
 It truly is a unique ring setting.

 There we have it, six glorious types of unique ring settings.
 I think my favourite has to be the sunken setting – it truly is a very unique type of ring setting.
 What about you?
 Do you have a favourite, or do you have a suggestion?
 Let us know in the comments below.
 And really a thank you is warranted – thank you for indulging me in this blog piece!